This article will explain how you can send the quiz results using tags or custom fields, through either the Opt-In Gate of a quiz or the Results Page.

-The process is just the same like the one in the case of the Opt-In Gate, with the addition that you might have to add the "Lead Generation" element yourself, since the Results Page does not usually have such an element.
+The process is just the same as the one in the case of the Opt-In Gate, with the addition that you might have to add the "Lead Generation" element yourself since the Results Page does not usually have such an element.

 For that, in your Thrive Quiz Builder dashboard, find the quiz and click on "Edit Quiz":

 Then, from the Quiz Structure section, click on the "Manage" option, under the "Results Page" card: